-Best Price & Free Shipping we recommend » Direct or » Sur La Tab or » Amazon.
+For the best Price & Free Shipping we recommend » Vitamix Direct or » Sur La Tab or » Amazon.

-One thing to keep in mind if you are looking to upgrade.
+One thing to know if you are looking to upgrade.

 The Ascent models are NOT compatible with all previous containers.
 This new series comes with it’s own new blending containers.